 After you’ve developed your list of essential soft skills, you can use them as identifiers for future employees.
 And for current employees, you can create a soft skills training plan.

-In contrast to “hard skills,” which can be learned and taught easily, soft skills are characteristics that tend to be ingrained into a person; this makes them much harder to evaluate and quantify.
+In contrast to “hard skills,” which can be learned and taught easily, soft skills are characteristics that tend to be ingrained in a person; this makes them harder to evaluate and quantify.
 However, they can be trained as long as your employees are malleable and open to learning.